ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood-vscode.md

 [Visual Studio Code](https://code.visualstudio.com) is a popular development tool that is widely used by our researchers.

 !!!warning
-    To protect the security of the data, the use of [Cursor](https://cursor.com/) and [GitHub Copilot](https://github.com/features/copilot) on the Milgram cluster is not permitted.
+    To protect the security of the data, the use of [Cursor](https://cursor.com/), [GitHub Copilot](https://github.com/features/copilot) or any externally hosted AI Coding agents on the Milgram cluster is not permitted.

 ## Choosing a Method